Labrador Retriever Feeding Chart: How Much to Feed by Age & Weight

 A healthy adult Labrador Retriever (55–80 lb) needs roughly 1,250–1,650 calories a day — about 3.5 to 5 cups of typical dry food, split into two meals.
-Growing Lab puppies need more per pound, fed across 3–4 meals.
+Growing Lab puppies need more per pound, fed across 3–4 meals, and as a large breed shouldn't move onto adult food too early — around 15 months is typical.

 Labs are built to eat.
 A documented POMC gene variant makes this breed unusually food-motivated and prone to weight gain, so measuring portions matters more for a Lab than for most breeds.
 The chart below gives sourced starting points by weight; the calculator tailors them to your dog.